mgc-00/mgc-git-repo/ConnectFour Java Game/ConnectFour readme.txt

 # Connect Four Game

 A simple Connect Four game implemented in Java with a graphical user interface (GUI) built using Swing.
+Also includes a text-based version of the game.

 ## Overview